bl5415356/notes/README.md

 5. Practice regularly: Coding is a skill that improves with practice.
 Dedicate time each day to practice problems and challenges, whether it' s through online platforms like LeetCode or HackerRank, or through projects of interest to you.
 6. Stay up-to-date: Keep an eye on new technologies and programming languages.
 Learning and adapting to new tools can help make you a more versatile and valuable developer.
 7. Ask for help: Don't be afraid to reach out to colleagues, friends, online communities, forums, blogs, etc. for assistance.
 It'll help to have a support network to guide you through challenges and improve problem-solving skills.

+# 2024-01-02
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying genuine bottlenecks."

+This quote emphasizes that over-concern with optimizing code before it's fully functional or before performance issues are evident can lead to unnecessary complexity, harder maintenance, and potentially introduce new bugs.
+It's a reminder to prioritize clarity, correctness, and adaptability in your coding practices.